Stagecoach: In popular culture

 Part of the plot of Doctor Dolittle's Circus is set in a stagecoach, where the animal-loving Doctor Dolittle is traveling along with a female seal, disguised as a woman, whom he is helping to escape from the circus.
-The Doctor is mistaken for a notorious highwayman...
+The Doctor is mistaken for a notorious highwayman.

+Selling stagecoaches to the fence in Emerald Ranch is a common method of making money in Red Dead Redemption 2, as well as a fast travel transportation method.